Voyage (Ayumi Hamasaki song): Reception

-"Voyage" is the 28th single released by Ayumi Hamasaki on September 26, 2002.
-"Voyage" debuted at #1 on the weekly charts with more than 319,020 copies sold in its first week and remained at the top position for three consecutive weeks out of a total 28 weeks on the chart, becoming her longest-charting single.
-The single sold a total of 760,000 copies and became the ninth-best-selling single of the year.
-To date, "Voyage" is Ayumi Hamasaki's only single which has remained in the top position of the weekly Oricon charts for at least three weeks other than "H" and "A"; however, "Voyage" is Hamasaki's only single to stay at #1 for three consecutive weeks ("A" and "H" spent 3 non-consecutive weeks at #1).
-"Voyage" was used as the theme song of the Japanese film Tsuki ni Shizumu, which was created in lieu of a PV for the single.
-It was also used as the ending song of a Japanese television drama My Little Chef, starring Hiroshi Abe and Aya Ueto.
+Commercially, "Voyage" was a success in Japan.
+The single debuted at number one on the weekly charts with 319,020 copies sold in its first week and remained at the top position for three consecutive weeks.
+To date, "Voyage" is Hamasaki's only single which has remained in the top position of the Oricon Singles Chart for least three weeks other than "H" and "A"; however, "Voyage" is Hamasaki's only single to stay at number one for three consecutive weeks ("A" and "H" spent three non-consecutive weeks at number one).
+The single charted in the top ten for six weeks and spent a total 21 weeks on the chart.
+It also debuted at number one on Tokyo Broadcasting System's (TBS) Count Down TV chart during the chart week of October 5, 2002, her fourteenth single to do so.